Cwmbran

-Cwmbran (/kʊmˈbrɑːn, kuːm-/ kuum-BRAHN-,_-koom--; Cwmbrân /cy/, also in use as an alternative spelling in English) is a town in the county borough of Torfaen in South Wales.
+Cwmbran (/kʊmˈbrɑːn, kuːm-/ kuum-BRAHN-,_-koom--; Cwmbrân /cy/) (Note: Cwmbrân is also in use as an alternative spelling in English.) is a town in the county borough of Torfaen, in the south of Wales.
+Lying within the historic boundaries of Monmouthshire, it was designated as a new town in 1949 to provide new employment opportunities in the south-eastern portion of the South Wales Coalfield.